 Building a support system

-Of course, one of the most intimidating things about moving to a new country can be leaving behind the support of family and friends.
-Starting again, having to make new friends and find new people who will help you through the process of settling in can be hard but it is so important.
-I don’t know what I would do without the friends and family I have found here since moving to Hamburg, their support, and especially that of the expat community, has been invaluable.
+One of the most intimidating things about moving abroad is leaving behind the support of family and friends.
+I don’t know what I would do without the friends and family I have found here since moving to Hamburg.
+Their support, and especially that of the expat community, has been invaluable.
 I personally have made a lot of friends through social media and thanks to this blog.

 I’ve found amazing support through expat Facebook groups and Hamburg specific ones, those for travelling women, and also from Twitter and Instagram.
 I will leave links to groups/pages that I have found helpful below.
-I have also found a great support from the enormous expat team that I work with – choose your work wisely, working for an international company means meeting people from all over the world and this has been really lovely for when I am missing home or want friends who hang out both in and outside of work.
+I have also found a great support from the enormous expat team that I work with.
+Choose your work wisely, working for an international company means meeting new people daily.
 A lot of colleagues have also found this super helpful for finding accommodation and getting help with moving over here.